Messerschmitt Me 262 variants: A-2 Sturmvogel

 Based on the Jäger u.Jabo proposal from the September 1943 report, the Me 262A-2a, nicknamed Sturmvogel (German: "Storm Bird"), was the definitive fighter-bomber version of the Me 262.
 While similar to the Me 262A-1a, the A-2a featured bomb racks capable of carrying two 250 kg (550 lb) or 500 kg (1,100 lb) bombs under the fuselage, and the upper pair of guns was deleted for balance, though some aircraft retained their empty upper gun ports.

 One aircraft was fitted with a TSA bombsight as the Me 262A-2a/U1.
 Two Me 262A-2a/U2 prototypes were built with a glazed nose for a bombardier.

 A-3

 The Me 262A-3a was a proposed low-level ground-attack variant of the Me 262A.
 Based on the Panzerflugzeug concepts from the September 1943 report, the A-3a would have had increased armor for the pilot, ammunition, air intakes, and fuel.
-The increased armor was expected to bring a decrease in range and performance, and no prototypes were built before the end on the war.
+The increased armor was expected to bring a decrease in range and performance, and no prototypes were built before the end of the war.